 The procedure for requesting passwords for electronic devices

-Criminal investigations in to alleged offences are usually conducted by the police.
+Criminal investigations into alleged offences are usually conducted by the police.
 In many cases, these investigations will involve the analysis of electronic devices which could include looking at social media accounts, accessing call history and messages and viewing photos and videos.
-This could be particularly necessary in cases involving serious sexual offences, terrorism and money laundering.
+This could be particularly necessary in cases involving serious sexual offences, indecent images, terrorism and money laundering.

 Regarding requests for protected information, the police may make an initial request for a password to be provided by the suspect during interview at the police station.
 This will be done without serving an authorised section 49 notice and will usually be in the early stages of the investigation.
 There is no legal obligation for a password to be provided at this stage, and in many cases it may be advisable not to do so.